 On my drive home that night I found myself reflecting not only on the evening but also on how much I have changed in the past 20 years.
 I guess what they say is true; the older you get, the wiser you become.
-And with the wisdom I have gained I wish I could go back in time and give advice to my teenage self.
+And with the wisdom I have gained I wish I could go back in time and give advice to myself as a teenager.
 This is what I would tell her.

 Take chances.
 Don’t hold yourself back because you aren’t sure you are good enough.
 You won’t know unless you try.
 Want to join a sports team?
 Try out for it.
 Interested in that choir solo?
 Audition for it.
 You know that cute, funny boy that you like hanging out with?
 The one you think only sees you as a friend?
 Ask him out!
 The best experiences in life are worth taking chances for.

 Have more confidence in yourself.
 Take the words “I can’t” out of your vocabulary.
 You are a talented young woman who has a lot to offer.
 Believe in who you are and the abilities you have.
 Stop thinking it’s too late to learn new things because it is never too late.
 Don’t hesitate to go for that job you really want because you think you don’t have what it takes.
 Get that interview and impress them with your talent.